 Although similar to the previous one, this hairstyle is actually different, since the sides are slightly longer (no as much as the top part), the sides should be styled down while the top is styled and combed upwards.

 Yes, most 30s hairstyle focus on being extremely classy and tight, however, you can still get the general feel with this haircut!
 Simply push your hair back with the help of a comb and some hair gel and leave some strands of hair to fall loose down your forehead.

 4. Classic Comb Over Pompadour

 To get this hairstyle for men from the 1930s first ask your barber to cut down the sides (a little bit of the back) of your hair, leaving the top to grow longer than the rest.
 Then, with a rounded comb and a hairdryer style the top part to the side, creating almost like a big wave shape.

 5. Comb Over

-If you have shorter hair, you might want to try out this 1930s men’s hairstyle.
+If you have shorter hair, you might want to try this vintage hairstyle.
 Simply push your hair back with the help of some hair gel, creating lines with your own fingers.
 Don’t forget to push the sides back as well!